SIsilicon/WorldEdit-BE-Docs/docs/differences.md

 - /remove
 - //calculate

-Commands that alter biome data, use images, or any do any form of file operations cannot be implemented due to API limitations.
+Commands that alter biome data, use images, or do any form of arbitrary file operation cannot be implemented due to API limitations.
 The schematics commands will be implemented, but will use structure files instead.

 ## Patterns